 Private Prayer at St Mark’s

-Throughout July and August, St Mark’s will be open for private, individual prayer on Wednesday afternoons between 2-5pm.
+St Mark’s church building is open for private, individual prayer during November on Tuesday afternoons between 1-5pm.

 We have also installed seven prayer stations around the church grounds for people to use when the building is closed.